balusena/kubernetes-for-devops/12-Kubernetes Probes/Kubernetes Probes.md

 - **Use Case:** Useful when your application needs some time to warm up or load configurations before it can handle requests.

 ![Readiness Probe](https://github.com/balusena/kubernetes-for-devops/blob/main/12-Kubernetes%20Probes/readiness_probe.png)

+Kubernetes will remove the IP address of the pod from the endpoints of all the services it belongs to, and when the pod is not part of the service, it will not receive any traffic.
+This probe is very helpful in instructing Kubernetes that a running container should not receive any traffic until it is ready.
+This way, we can increase our success response rate.
+The difference between a liveness probe and a readiness probe is that when a liveness probe fails, the pod is restarted, whereas when the readiness probe fails, the pod is not restarted.
+Instead, it is removed from the endpoint list of the service, so it will not receive any traffic.
+Once the readiness probe succeeds, the pod is added back to the service and begins receiving traffic as usual.